thomas-weigel/kit/README.md

       p3║tweigel@medusa proj║test $  # test branch with p3 virtual env

+# git.sh

+Only tested on MacOS because I'm a sad little consumer.

+My use for this is to copy `git.sh` to `~/bash.d/git.sh` and then in my bash profile file (usually `~/.bash_profile` or `~/.bashrc`), add this line:

+      source ~/bash.d/git.sh

+This makes a simple function called `git.lastmodified` available to my bash shell.
+This returns the last git log date for a directory (or the current directory by default).
+For example, you can do something like this:

+      $ cd ~/myrepos/
+      $ git.lastmodified kit/
+      2021-05-17

 # pip.sh

 Only tested on MacOS because I'm a sad little consumer.